-An older couple who owned a small bar invited me to come talk to them about selling their business.
-We walked to their basement offices where I stopped in the doorway.
-Their desks were covered in stacks of cash.
+An older couple who owned a small bar invited me to talk to them about selling their business.
+When I arrived, we walked to their basement offices where I stopped in the doorway.
+I was shocked to see their desks were covered in stacks of cash.
 Mostly $1’s and $5’s, with the piles so high I worried throughout our conversation about a collapse.

 With a grin the couple described how they had “done pretty well” even though their tax returns showed they’d never made a dollar (wink-wink).
 “Sure, our tax returns look bad, but those aren’t our real results.”

 You wonder: “Will I be able to sell my small business?”
 In this three-part series we discuss our Simple Approach” to answering that question.
 The key?
 Understanding “my results buy my business” and answering three simple questions.
 (Question 1, Question 2)

 Let’s be clear, the “real” results (like in the example above) don’t matter.
 The only results that count are the ones you can document.

 It’s hard to prioritize record-keeping.
 Other things get in the way; like bidding new clients, or fixing customer issues, or hiring new employees.
 Record keeping gets pushed aside, and we understand.
 As long as you recognize that your potential buyer won’t understand.

 If you are interested in selling your business, especially anytime in the next 3-5 years, accurate records are critical.

 What can you show your buyer?
 Can you show them accounting records that tie to your tax returns?
 Client contracts?
 Can you show them proof that what you say happens really happens?